BHCSSD/10.1.9-assignment-using-variables/README.md

 # Part 2: Time Table - Using String Variables (50%)

 - Before moving on to part 2, fix your indenting to line everything up properly.
-There is an auto-indent in Replit that will usually help with this. ctrl + s
 - Add a comment to your code to give this section of code a title.
 I recommend using a format such as:  `//*********************** Part 2 - Timetable *******************`
-- Your task will be to create a day 1 class timetable using variables to store the teacher names and their courses.
+- Your task will be to create your class timetable using variables to store the teacher names and their courses.
 To do this, follow  the steps below.

 1. ## Set up the Variables
-- Store the names of all of your Day 1 teachers in four separate variables called teacher1, teacher2, teacher3 and teacher4.
+- Store the names of all of your teachers in four separate variables called teacher1, teacher2, teacher, and teacher4.
   - Remember that words, in this case the teacher names, must be indicated in “double quotes”.
 Store the names of all the courses in variables called `course1`, `course2`, `course3`, and `course4`.
 - Tech Moment: Words are stored as a data type known as String.